 |Withdrawing and Withholding Treatment (see also our commissioned paper on substitute decision-makers)|

 The LCO will be extending the reach of our consultations with the release of a public consultation survey in late February 2018.
 The survey will be formatted to suit all platforms, mobile devices, and tablets.
 A link will be provided here once the survey is available.

 - 7 Commissioned Research Papers

-- In June 2017, the LCO’s Last Stages of Life project partnered with Ryerson’s Diversity Institute to co-host a multi-faith roundtable on the issues particular to faith and spiritual needs in the last stages of life.
-The roundtable brought together a broad diversity of two dozen faith leaders, spiritual advisers and chaplains, academics, legal advocates, and health practitioners in conversation about these issues, with the goal of identifying issues and practical recommendations for law reform.
-Results of the roundtable will be summarized in a brief report that will be publicly disseminated later this summer.
+- June 2017: the LCO partnered with Ryerson’s Diversity Institute to co-host a multi-faith roundtable on the issues particular to faith and spiritual needs in the last stages of life.
+The roundtable brought together a diversity of two dozen faith leaders, spiritual advisers and chaplains, academics, legal advocates, and health practitioners.
+Here are the roundtable background materials.
+A summary report is forthcoming.

 We want to hear from you!

 The LCO’s formal consultation period runs from June 2017 – March 2018.
 We invite your participation through:

 - The project website

 - Written submissions at any time to firstname.lastname@example.org